AmitP88/Final-Portfolio/src/pages/index.md

   icon: /img/shopify_icon.png
   title: Shopify Projects
 middlestate:
-  icon: /img/white_mdst_logo.jpg
-  icon_link: 'https://www.middlestate.com/'
   description: >-
     These were the projects I did for Middlestate, LLC.
 These were contract jobs for which I also did periodic updates to add new content/features.
+The technologies that I used were mainly NetlifyCMS, Gatsby, and Sass.
+  icon: /img/white_mdst_logo.jpg
+  icon_link: 'https://www.middlestate.com/'
   mdst_projects:
     mdst_projects_list:
       - project: